Noble Samuel Scholarship & Internship

 The Noble Samuel Scholarship is endowed by anonymous donors inspired by a man who was a Ranger in Virgin Islands National Park and who generously shared his love for our park with passion and humility.

-This college scholarship is for St. John youth (studying in the humanities or sciences) who demonstrate the leadership skills and community service emblematic of Noble Samuel.
+This college scholarship is for local youth (studying in the humanities or sciences) who demonstrate the leadership skills and community service emblematic of Noble Samuel.
 The award is $2,500 per semester and includes a paid internship opportunity with Friends to gain conservation-related work experience.

-The student should have a minimum of a B average in high school to be eligible for the scholarship, and maintain a minimum performance goal of a B average or showing consistent improvement towards a minimum B average within the 1st year at the university to be eligible for renewal.
+The student should have a minimum of a B average in high school to be eligible for the scholarship, and maintain, or show effort and improvement towards maintaining, good grades at university to be eligible for renewal.
 The application requires an essay and two letters of recommendation, one of which is from a teacher.

 Read more about the Scholarship and the man who inspired it here.